twaclaw/cowtracker_app/README.md

 The backend is responsible for:

-* Getting the uplink messages from TTN.
+* Getting the uplink messages from TTN
 * Storing positions to a database
 * Determining whether a cow is moving or not
-* Determining whether a device is working properly; namely, that the battery level is OK and the device is sending periodically.
+* Determining whether a device is working properly; namely, that the battery level is OK and the device is transmitting periodically.
 * Sending emails whenever one of the following conditions occurs:
     * A cow is not moving
     * A cow is too far away